furkancvk/furkancvk/README.md

 Jr. Mobile App Developer
 ------------------

 I've been learning programming for 1 year.I am a student in the computer engineering department I am trying to improve my self day by day.
-Recently I toward my focus to mobile app development with flutter
+Recently I toward my focus to mobile app development with Flutter and ReactNative

 * 🌍  I'm based in Turkey
 * 🧠  I'm learning Java, Springboot, Flutter and Dart, JavaScript, React-Native